 Turned out, walking tours can be a very individualistic kind of activity.
 The idea is to just walk around the city, while listening to the stories and information shared by the tour guide.
 There’s little stress nor excessive group interaction required!

 All over the world, there’re also plenty of workshops and classes that you can join overseas, for all sorts of interests: cooking, baking, calligraphy and so much more.
 A gentle reminder: don’t forget to check out which language the workshops will be in!

 Choose to travel during low-season

 There’re plenty of benefits for traveling during low-season – lower prices for one.
-For people like us who can’t appreciate crowds, preferring quiet time, travelling during low-season is a great idea!
+For people like us who can’t appreciate crowds, travelling during low-season is a great idea.
 Have you ever seen Santorini’s crowds in photos?
 It’s crazy!
 Now, can you imagine Santorini being quiet?
 I went during off-peak season and it was as close to being empty – perfect for me!

 Spend time in nature